ThomasKerbrat/blog/2016/11/fake_inheritance_javascript.md

 The prototype being an instance itself, the process repeats until the final prototype of all objects has been reached.

 This is referred as the **prototype chain**.
+It must not be confused with inheritance.
+Looking through the prototype chain to perform a property lookup is actually **delegation**.